Greensville County Criminal Lawyer

 In 2017, the police made 282,987 arrests (2017 Report by the Virginia State Police).
 Violation of the law can carry different levels of punishment, depending on the crime the court finds a person guilty of committing.

 The strongest punishment given out by the government is the death penalty or capital punishment.
-Virginia last sentenced someone to capital punishment in 2011 and there are currently only four people on death row (The Roanoke Times).
+Virginia last sentenced someone to capital punishment in 2011 and there are currently only four people on death row.
 Other possible consequences from an accusation include:

 - Prison time